Ask a NextGen Homeschooler: How do you cope with burnout?

 How do you cope with burnout?
 What changes (if any) do you make to breathe life back into your days?
 We’d love to hear what you think!

-One Reply to “Ask a NextGen Homeschooler: How do you cope with burnout?”
+One thought on “Ask a NextGen Homeschooler: How do you cope with burnout?

 1. I am also a second-generation homeschooler, and I wholeheartedly agree with Cristina’s statement that our children are learning from our responses.
 As far as preparing for adulthood, this may be even more important than the school work that they are (or aren’t) getting done today.